arnabs542/Algorithm-and-Data-Structure/doc/classical_algorithm.md

 * preprocess to get the sum of array
 * Hash table to record value, index/occur number

+> __*Tips*__:
+  * process before record to hash table, otherwise may over calculate
+  * insert special case for hash set/map, like index -1, value 0. etc, so sum calculation including sum from beging to current or sum of current item

 ### Two sum
 https://leetcode.com/problems/two-sum/#/description